impedance/epub-exporter/docs/context.md

 ## Invariants (Do Not Break)
 - Selection-based extraction is the only supported capture path.
 - EPUB output must keep valid structure (mimetype, META-INF, OEBPS).
-- Secrets stay out of git; Dropbox config is loaded from `.env` at runtime.
+- Secrets stay out of git; Dropbox/Gmail config is loaded from `.env` at runtime.

 ## Constraints
 - Chrome Web Store policies and MV3 service worker limits.